 Supported by the European Commission’s DG Agriculture and Rural Development, by the EU Space Programme (DG DEFIS) and by the EU ISA2 Programme (DG DIGIT), the FaST digital service platform will make available capabilities for agriculture, environment and sustainability to EU farmers, Member State Paying Agencies, farm advisors and developers of digital solutions.
 The vision is for the FaST to become a world-leading platform for the generation and re-use of solutions for sustainable and competitive agriculture based on space data (Copernicus and Galileo) and other data public and private datasets.
 The modular platform will support EU agriculture and the Common Agricultural policy by also enabling the use of solutions based on machine learning applied to image recognition, as well as the use and reuse of IoT data, various public sector data, and user generated data.

-You can also download the slides of the webinar.
+You can also download the slides of the FaST Year 1 closing meeting.

 FaST will help lay the foundations of a comprehensive digital ecosystem for sustainable farm and land management in Europe.
 It will support farmers in their administrative decision-making processes, for farm profitability and environmental sustainability.
 At the same time, it will provide a reliable on-farm landing spot for digital solution developers (including satellite-based solutions) and service providers.
 It will reduce administrative burdens for farmers and Paying Agencies, and streamline communication between the farmers and public authorities.